 The next step is to find out more about those occupations.
 You can use the myfuture website occupations list to do this.
-Be sure to also click on the ‘State Specific Information’ for each occupation to see the Education/Training required.
+Be sure to also click on the specific information for each occupation to see the education/training required.

 Student and graduate employment

 USC students are work-force ready.
-If you are looking for a graduate, part-time, project-based or even voluntary employee, contact us.
+If you are looking for a graduate, part-time, project-based or even voluntary employee, contact Career Connection.
 We can help you find the right person for the job.

 Free advertising of jobs and recruitment information